Texas Chainsaw 3D

 Cut to Leatherface at home, in the basement, de-face-ing the officer.
 And if you thought the terrible CGI gore effects were bad earlier, get a load of how bad the practical effects are – when Leatherface peels the face off the officer, the actor’s real face is obviously just painted red.
 This is bringing back bad memories of the skinning scene in the beginning of Train.
 After Leatherface removes the officer’s face, he doesn’t even sew it on his own face.
 He just re-sews on the mask from earlier.
 Oh, and what we see of Leatherface’s face is not deformed at all.
 Had the violence in this movie been done well, this scene could have mirrored Walter graphically cutting his face in the The Mask graphic novel.

 Heather meets Farnsworth at the bar.
 Farnsworth is particularly annoyed that Heather never read Verna’s letter.
 Farnsworth also tells Heather that he knew about Leatherface, that Leatherface is her cousin, and that her birthmark is actually a burn mark of the family sigil.
 If Farnsworth knew about Leatherface, then why didn’t he do anything about it?
 Heather and Farnsworth don’t have much time to talk, though, as Burt has arrived at the bar and is making a beeline for Heather.
 Heather grabs a knife from the table (why an actual sharp one?
-You’re not supposed to have one of those at your table unless you get one with your meal!) and runs outside, but is hit by the car of one of Burt’s goons.
+You’re not supposed to have one of those at your table unless you get one with your meal!
+Oh wait, this is the South) and runs outside, but is hit by the car of one of Burt’s goons.
 The goon, named Ollie, gets out and attempts to grab Heather, but she slashes him across the face with her knife and runs off.
 She gets little ways up the road and runs into Carl.
 Strangely, though the car has Texas license plates, it clearly has Louisiana registration in the windshield, again revealing that this movie was almost entirely shot in Louisiana.
 Heather tells him what’s happening and asks him to take her to Farnsworth.
 He gets Heather in the back of his police car and drives right past Farnsworth, much to the anger of Heather.
 Burt calls Carl, Carl tells him that he has Heather, Burt tells Carl to take her out to the old slaughterhouse, and Carl addresses Burt as his father.
 Heather is particularly pissed.

 Back home, Leatherface inexplicably grabs his second chainsaw and begins heading over to the old slaughterhouse.